William Baker (colonist): Civilian life

-On arrival in England, Baker declined re-enlistment into the British Marines and returned to civilian life.
+On arrival in England, Baker declined re-enlistment into the Marines and returned to civilian life.
 Within six months he received an appointment from the Navy Board to act as civilian superintendent of convicts aboard the transport vessel Surprize, which departed for New South Wales in early 1794.
-A British loyalist, Baker took an immediate dislike to four of the convicts under his watch, sentenced for political offences and collectively known as Scottish Martyrs.
-Late in the voyage he advised Surprizes captain Patrick Campbell that the Martyrs planned to mutiny and seize the vessel.
+Baker took an immediate dislike to four of the convicts under his watch who had sentenced for political offences and were collectively known as Scottish Martyrs.
+Late in the voyage he advised Surprizes captain Patrick Campbell that the four men planned to mutiny and seize the vessel.
 Acting on Baker's word, Campbell had three of the four confined until Surprize reached Sydney Cove.

 Farmer and storekeeper

 Sketch of Baker's farm, overlooking the Parramatta River.
 Dated 25 May 1798.
 Artist unknown.

 On reaching Sydney Baker resigned his Navy position and sought opportunities as a farmer.
 His interests were assisted by the deregulation of land grants under Governor Phillip's successor, Francis Grose.
 In October 1794 he obtained a grant of 40 acre of farming land near Toongabbie, which he partly cleared and planted with wheat and maize.
 To supplement his farming income he petitioned for administrative employment and was appointed storekeeper in Parramatta in January 1795, supervising distribution and security of military and civilian supplies.
 On 26 August 1795, having comfortably established himself as a farmer and government agent, Baker married former convict Elizabeth Lavender.

 Two months later Governor John Hunter appointed him superintendent of convicts for the Hawkesbury region, a newly established area of farms to the northwest of Baker's own lands.
 His reputation was somewhat marred by a 1797 conviction for stealing a boat worth £16 from a neighbour, Thomas Raby.
 Baker admitted possession of the vessel but denied it was Raby's.
 He was found guilty of theft and fined a proportion of the vessel's value.

 In 1798 Baker received a third official appointment, as government storekeeper for the Hawkesbury region in addition to his equivalent duties in Parramatta.
 Despite his past experience, Baker was quickly found wanting in the management of the stores, specifically those for farmers near the settlement of Windsor.
 In 1798 the local grain harvest was too large to be receipted and stored in the Windsor storehouse, so Baker elected to fill that store solely with produce supplied by the region's three largest landholders.
 In consequence, smaller farmers at Windsor had no means of selling or storing their grain and were brought close to bankruptcy.
 Baker was deaf to their complaints, and Governor Hunter was forced to intervene in person to keep the peace.
 In a letter on 19 April, sent via the New South Wales Corps commander in Hawkesbury, Hunter directed Baker to return half of the harvest he had already stored, and instead fill the storehouse with goods from smaller farms.